* 29,000 teachers, support staff involved in walkout

-Churches, community centers, some schools and other public facilities were ready on Monday to care for thousands of children under a $25 million strike contingency plan financed by the school district.
-The children will be supervised half a day and receive breakfast and lunch, allowing some parents to work.
+Churches, community centers, some schools and other public facilities opened to care for thousands of children under a $25 million strike contingency plan financed by the school district.
+The children were supervised half a day and received breakfast and lunch, allowing some parents to work.

 The Chicago confrontation also threatens to sour relations between Obama's Democratic Party and labor unions before the presidential election on Nov.
 6.

 While Obama is expected to win the vote in Chicago and his home state of Illinois, union anger could spill into neighboring Midwestern states such as Wisconsin, Michigan and Ohio, where the race with Republican challenger Mitt Romney is much closer.